-Check any that apply: Our branding exists in a PDF but hasn't been applied everywhere.
+Common Pitfalls Self-Audit Reference: "Where Businesses Often Go Wrong" Check any that apply: Our branding exists in a PDF but hasn't been applied everywhere.
 We have a strong brand voice online but not in customer service.
 We allow inconsistent fonts, colors, or designs in our materials.
 We overlook small touch-points like confirmation emails or receipts.
-NOTES Internal Rollout Plan Refere nce: "Equip Your Team" NAVIs a rest and a description of the second Who needs training on brand implementation?
+NOTES Internal Dallaut Dlan Internal Rollout Plan Refere nce: "Equip Your Team" Who needs training on brand implementation?
+Where will brand assets live so the team can find them?
+When will you review and refresh implementation efforts?

-implementation? implementation? implementation?
-Where will brand assets live so the implementation?
-Where will brand assets live so the iplementation Culture Statement Reference: "Implementation isn't a task-it's a culture" --------------------------------- ---
+Implementation Culture Statement Reference: "Implementation isn't a task-it's a culture"

-Fill in the blanks:

-I / Our team REFLECTS by
+Fill in the blanks: I / Our team REFLECTS by

 I / We ATTEND to

 I / We PROTECT